dart-lang/leak_tracker/doc/USAGE.md

 This page describes how to configure memory usage tracking.
 See other information on memory leaks [here](../README.md).

-Dart and Flutter applications can be confugured to automatically trigger memory usage events and, in case of memory overuse, to save memory heap snapshots to hard drive.
+Dart and Flutter applications can be configured to automatically trigger memory usage events and, in case of memory overuse, to save memory heap snapshots to hard drive.
 The snapshots can be later analysed in DevTools.